 Along with the Camera app, the Photos app has also been overhauled and given a serious dose of steroids.
 You can now Edit & Crop, Auto-Enhance and even Red-Eye Removal.
 It’s also syncs up seamlessly to the new free iCloud service (more on that later) and of course all your other iDevices.

-Safari now has much better Tabbed browsing but also adds in a killer Reader feature that also strips out advertising and displays the page you are reading into a much better and easier to read newspaper column like feature.
+Safari now has much better Tabbed browsing but also adds in a killer Reader feature that also strips out advertising and displays the page you are reading into a much better and easier to read newspaper like theguardian.com.
 This is very similar if not identical to the desktop version of Reader for Safari.

 It’s All in the Cloud